huaweicloud/terraform-provider-hcs/docs/resources/ecs_instance.md

 * `op_svc_userid` - (Optional, String, ForceNew) User ID, required when using key_name.
 Changing this creates a new server.

-The `nics` block supports:
+The `network` block supports:

-* `network_id` - (Required, String, ForceNew) The network UUID to attach to the server.
+* `uuid` - (Optional, String, ForceNew) The network UUID to attach to the server.
 Changing this creates a new server.

-* `ip_address` - (Optional, String, ForceNew) Specifies a fixed IPv4 address to be used on this network.
+* `port` - (Optional, String, ForceNew) Specifies the IP address of the.
+Among the three network parameters (port, UUID, and fixed_ip), port has the highest priority.
+The UUID must be specified when fixed_ip is specified..
 Changing this creates a new server.

-The `data_disks` block supports:
+The `block_device_mapping_v2` block supports:

-* `type` - (Required, String, ForceNew) The data disk type of the server.
+* `boot_index` - (Optional, Int, ForceNew)Boot flag.
+The value 0 indicates the boot disk, and the value - 1 indicates
+  the non-boot disk.
+Note: When the source types of all volume devices are volume, one value of boot_index is 0.
   Changing this creates a new server.

-* `size` - (Required, Int, ForceNew) The size of the data disk in GB.
-The value range is 10 to 32768.
+* `destination_type` - (Optional, String) Indicates the current type of the volume device.
+Currently, only the volume type is supported.
 Changing this creates a new server.

-* `snapshot_id` - (Optional, String, ForceNew) Specifies the snapshot ID or ID of the original data disk contained in the full-ECS image.
+* `source_type` - (Required, String) SSource type of a volume device.
+Currently, only the volume, image, and snapshot types are supported.
+If a volume is used to create an ECS, set source_type to volume.
+If you use an image to create an ECS, set source_type to image.
+To create an ECS using a snapshot, set source_type to snapshot.
+Note: If the source type of a volume device is snapshot and boot_index is 0, the EVS disk corresponding to the snapshot must be a system disk.
 Changing this creates a new server.

-## Attributes Reference

-In addition to all arguments above, the following attributes are exported:

-* `id` - The ID of the server.
-* `nics/mac_address` - The MAC address of the NIC on that network.
-* `nics/port_id` - The port ID of the NIC on that network.
+* `uuid` - (Required, String, ForceNew) Specifies the UUID of the volume or snapshot.
+If source_type is image, the value is the UUID of the image..
+Changing this creates a new server.

+* `volume_size` - (Optional, Int, ForceNew) Specifies the volume size.
+The value is an integer.
+This parameter is mandatory when source_type is set to image and destination_type is set to volume.
+The unit is GB.
+   Changing this creates a new server.

+* `device_name` - (Optional, String, ForceNew) Specifies the volume device name.
+The value is a string of 0 to 255 characters and must comply with the regular expression (^/dev/x{0, 1}[a-z]{0, 1}d{0, 1})([a-z]+)[0-9]*$ .
+Example:
+   /dev/vda; User-specified device_name.The configuration does not take effect.
+The system generates a device_name by default.

+* `delete_on_termination` - (Optional, Bool, ForceNew) Specifies whether to delete the volume when deleting an ECS.
+   The default value is false.

+* `volume_type` - (Optional, String, ForceNew) Specifies the volume type.
+This parameter is used when source_type is set to image and destination_type is set to volume.

 ## Timeouts